 Decompression surgery for spinal stenosis is used to alleviate symptoms when other more conservative spinal stenosis treatments have been tried with little or no success.
-Spinal stenosis, a narrowing of one or more openings in the spine, causes pressure to be placed on the spinal cord or nerve roots, which can result in pain, numbness, and/or tingling in the back, neck, and extremities.
+Spinal stenosis, a narrowing of one or more openings in the spine, causes pressure to be placed on the spinal cord or nerve roots and can result in pain, numbness and/or tingling in the neck, back and extremities.
 The objective of decompression surgery is to reduce these symptoms by removing any bone matter, disc material or other debris from the spine to create more space for the nerves and spinal cord.

 - Laminotomy – a partial removal of the lamina (a “wall” that covers the spinal cord).

 - Laminectomy – the complete removal of the lamina.